 More than four hundred musical events take place at the University during the academic year.
 These include concerts presented by students and faculty of the School of Music, the Department of Music, the Yale Concert and Jazz bands, the Yale Glee Club, the Yale Symphony Orchestra, and other undergraduate singing and instrumental groups.
-In addition to graduate recitals and ensemble performances, the School of Music features the Philharmonia Orchestra of Yale, the Chamber Music Society at Yale, the Duke Ellington Series, the Horowitz Piano Series, New Music New Haven, Yale Opera performances and public master classes, and the Faculty Artist Series.
-The Institute of Sacred Music sponsors Great Organ Music at Yale, the Yale Camerata, the Yale Schola Cantorum, and numerous special events.
+In addition to graduate recitals and ensemble performances, the School of Music features the Yale Philharmonia, the Chamber Music Society at Yale, the Duke Ellington Series, the Horowitz Piano Series, New Music New Haven, Yale Opera performances and public master classes, the Faculty Artist Series, and concerts at the Yale Collection of Musical Instruments.
+The Institute of Sacred Music sponsors Great Organ Music at Yale, the Yale Camerata, the Yale Schola Cantorum, the Yale Voxtet, and numerous special events.

-For theatergoers, Yale and New Haven offer a wide range of dramatic productions at the University Theatre, Yale Repertory Theatre, Yale Cabaret, Long Wharf Theatre, Palace Theater, and Shubert Performing Arts Center.
+For theatergoers, Yale and New Haven offer a wide range of dramatic productions at the University Theatre, Yale Repertory Theatre, Yale Cabaret, Long Wharf Theatre, and Shubert Performing Arts Center.

-Founded in 1971, the Graduate-Professional Student Senate (GPSS) fosters discussion and the exchange of ideas among the graduate and professional student population.
-All graduate and professional students are eligible to become senators.
-Senators are chosen each year by their respective schools.
-The GPSS meets every two weeks throughout the academic year, and meetings are open to the graduate and professional school community.
-Members serve on and make appointments to University committees, meet with University officials and Yale Corporation members, sponsor informational workshops and conferences, organize lectures and social events, and assist in community service events.
-Additionally, the GPSS oversees operation of the Graduate-Professional Student Center at Yale (GPSCY), at 203 York Street, which includes office and meeting spaces for graduate-professional student organizations, and the Gryphon's Pub.
-For more information, please contact gpss@yale.edu or visit www.yale.edu/ gpss.
+Founded in 1971, the Graduate-Professional Student Senate, Inc. (GPSS) is the official student government group representing all thirteen graduate and professional schools.
+All graduate and professional students are eligible to become senators via elections held each fall.
+The GPSS meets on alternating Thursdays throughout the academic year, and meetings are open to the graduate and professional school community.
+Senators serve on and make appointments to University committees, meet with University administrators, sponsor informational workshops and conferences, organize social events and orientation activities, provide modest funding to student groups, and assist in community service events.
+Additionally, the GPSS is housed at and oversees operation of the Graduate-Professional Student Center at Yale (GPSCY), at 204 York Street, which includes office and meeting spaces for student organizations, and the Gryphon's Pub for those twenty-one and over.
+For more information, please contact gpss@yale.edu or visit www.yale. edu/gpss.